edwardfraser2002/codespace-debian-bookworm-101-dotnet/README.md

-# codspace-debian-bookworm-10-dotnet
+# Codespace setup for developing dotnet core apps

+### (codspace-debian-bookworm-10-dotnet)

-Author: Ed Fraser - A basic codspace based on debian for developing C# dotnet projects.
+#### Author: Ed Fraser - A basic codspace based on debian for developing C# dotnet projects.
 PowerShell and other essential extentions have also been included

-Please find below a link to the image repository description
+This Codespace configurations is based on the following repository description

 https://hub.docker.com/_/microsoft-dotnet-aspnet/